ssherwood/spring-boot-jpa/README.md

 We could also choose to just ignore the id/resourceId entirely and use a Link header with "self" described but this won't work quite as well for collection resources.

-Sidenote: I also update the JMeter script to run a Find All and rerun the scripts together.
+Side Note: I also update the JMeter script to run a Find All and rerun the scripts together.
 After a few runs to warm up the JVM we get pretty consistent sub millisecond responses.
 So far it does not appear that we have had a negative impact on performance.